aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ### 2.3) Configuring Instance Details
-In this step there are a lot of itens to configuration but we will just focus on minimium and necessary itens like Network, SubtNet and Autosign IP.
+In this step there are a lot of items for configuring, but let's keep the focus on minimium and necessary items like Network, SubtNet and Autosign IP.
 Just keep the default network and choose avaible subnet for the following Network.
 It's important to keep checked auto-assign public IP because the EC2 needs to be public for the Load Balancer.

  ![Configuring Instance Details](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image12.PNG?raw=true)